-Figure \ref{qqplot} shows the normal quantile-quantile plots for $Z_{D}$, $Z_{W, 1.0}$, $Z_{W, 1.1}$, and $Z_{W, 1.2}$ from 10,000 permutations under different choices of $m$ and $n$ for Gaussian data with $d=100$.
-We see that, when $m$,$n$ are in hundreds, the permutation distributions can already be well approximated by the standard normal distributions for $Z_{D}$ and for $Z_{W,r}$ with $r$ away from 1, such as $r=1.2$.
+Figure \ref{qqplot} shows normal quantile-quantile plots for $Z_{D}$, $Z_{W, 1.0}$, $Z_{W, 1.1}$, and $Z_{W, 1.2}$ from 10,000 permutations under different choices of $m$ and $n$ for Gaussian data with $d=100$.
+We see that, when $m$,$n$ are in the hundreds, the permutation distributions can already be well approximated by the standard normal distribution for $Z_{D}$ and for $Z_{W,r}$ with $r$ away from 1, such as $r=1.2$.